markbastian/clojure-north-2020/README.md

  1. Clone this project, located [here](https://github.com/markbastian/clojure-north-2020).
  1. Load the project into your IDE with a running REPL.

+## Format
+All namespaces are sorted, starting with ch01/x01 through ch04/x04.
+You can follow along with the tutorial or move ahead if anything seems too slow.
+All exercises have solutions in an accompanying namespace ending with _solutions.
+If, at any point, you feel like you are falling behind, that's ok.
+The whole project is documented so you can revisit it at any time and solutions are wired in at future points so that everything works.

 ## License

 Copyright © 2020 Mark Bastian